kianatse/Diabetes-Predictor---Final-Project/README.md

 The script includes a demo where you can input health-related values to get predictions:
 - Enter the feature values when prompted.
 - The script will output whether the prediction is `Diabetes` or `No Diabetes`.

 ---

+### **7. Check the Generated Model File**
+After running the script, the trained model will be saved as `diabetes_model.pkl.gz` in the repository directory.
+You can use this file for inference in future runs without retraining.

+---